kfinley/KyleFinley.net/packages/vue2-client/src/articles/dirty-works.md

 <div class="text-center">

   <p>
   The Dirty Works Jazz Band & Jams are led by upright bassist Kyle Finley.
 The group plays straight ahead classic jazz.
-This means tunes from the days of Riverside, Impulse, & Blue Note is where it's at... ya feel me?
+This means tunes from the days of Riverside, Impulse, & Blue Note are where it's at... ya feel me?

-  The group plays gigs as varioius configurations and runs several jams around San Francisco.
+  The group plays gigs as various configurations and runs several jams around San Francisco.
 The first Dirty Works Jazz Jam started in March 2023 at the Lucky Horseshoe.
-There are some standing members of the group plus a rolling cast of Bay Area players to keep things fresh & size up or down for the gig.
+There are some standing members in the group plus a rolling cast of Bay Area players to keep things fresh & size up or down for the gig.
 The group also plays private events and parties.
   </p>
   <p>
   Contact <a href="mailto:Kyle@KyleFinley.net">Kyle Finley</a> for booking info.